ismailmubarik/AWS-SAA-C02-Course/15-Serverless-and-AppServices/notes.md

 in the same way as the default bus.

 Rules match incoming events or schedules.
-The rule matches an event and routes that event to one or more targets as you define on that rule.
+The rule matches an event and routes that event to one or more targets as you define on that rule. e.g. invoke a specific Lambda function

 Architecturally at the heart of event bridge is the default event bus.
+The default is the default Event Bus.

+Within Eventbridge we have rules.
+Rules are created and they are linked to specific Event Bus

 The default event bus is moving packets of JSON data.
+The data (json) in the event bus can be used by the targets (e.g. lambda)

 ### API Gateway